mrsriley358/CIS171Mougey/Exc16_06/README.md

 ## Analysis Steps

-This section should restate the assignment and explain how you analyzed the requirements in order to develop a solution.
+I created the panes buttons, and text fields needed and added the buttons to the panes, then gave the buttons and column size text field action events to change the text field

 ### Design